What can a podiatrist do for me?

-Podiatrists are experts in foot and ankle conditions, and how the foot and ankle can influence other aspects of the body.
-An example of this is how a pronated foot can cause internal rotation of the lower limb, and subsequently alter the function of the hip.
-Podiatrists have a specialised knowledge of foot function, footwear, foot orthotics, dermatological conditions affecting the foot, systemic conditions affecting the foot (e.g. diabetes, rheumatoid arthritis), and sporting and musculoskeletal injuries affecting the feet.
+Podiatrists are experts in the foot and ankle its influence other aspects of the body.
+An example of this is how a flat foot can cause the leg to internally rotate, which can alter the function of the hip.
+Podiatrists have a specialised knowledge of foot function, footwear, foot orthotics, dermatological conditions affecting the foot, conditions affecting blood and nerve supply to the foot, systemic conditions affecting the foot (e.g. diabetes, rheumatoid arthritis), and sporting and musculoskeletal injuries.

 As part of a comprehensive treatment plan, people may consult a range of health professionals to treat a condition.
 For someone with lower limb pain, a physiotherapist may provide a rehabilitation program, a GP may prescribe medication and a podiatrist may address biomechanics.
 The combination of these interventions will result in optimal outcomes.